-Management's Discussion and Analysis (Unaudited) For the years ended December 31, 2019 and 2018
+Management's Discussion and Analysis (Unaudited) (In Thousands) December 31, 2019 and 2018

 The following Management's Discussion and Analysis (MD&A) of the Town of Development Corporation's (the Corporation) financial position provides an overview of the Corporation's financial activities for the years ended December 31, 2019 and 2018.
-The MD&A should be read in conjunction with Corporation's financial statements and related notes, which follow the MD&A.
+The MD&A should be read in conjunction with the Corporation's financial statements and related notes, which follow the MD&A.